 Is it an error…or fraud?

-Leaving the door open for interpretation increases opportunities for fraud.
+Leaving the door open for interpretation increases opportunities for expense report fraud.
 Nobody likes to ever think their employees are taking advantage of them, but it does happen.
 Fortunately, with a clear T&E policy, errors and fraud are easier to spot and cut off at the pass.

 Speaking of errors, with everything spelled out, your team will now be able to spot patterns with expenses (or even a certain employee).
 These patterns open up training opportunities, to help all employees get on the same page when it comes to expenses and employee spend.
 And if you haven’t already moved to an automated (and mobile) expense management system, now’s your chance.
 Moving your spend management to an automated process is easier than you think, and will keep you on the path of error reduction and cost savings.